Nor Land, Nor Sea, Nor John Cousteau!

 Pirates are a real thing, and they're not just a real thing in the places where you think they might be.

-And he falls into the water, grabs onto one of the bumpers like they have on the side of the boat, and he's begging, begging the guy who owns the boat, who's taking the video, to let him on board because it wasn't a hot
+And he falls into the water, grabs onto one of the bumpers like they have on the side of the boat, and he's begging, begging the guy who owns the boat, who's taking the video, to let him on board because he doesn't

 swim.